drostron/rtree-explorations/slides/notes.md

     - kind-projector for type lambda syntax
     - algebra for shared algebraic structures
     ...and of course a pure functional subset of the Scala language. (_http://i.imgur.com/a04WoHn.png_?)

-### before presentation

-- merge topic/presentation-prep to master and publish to slides gh-pages
-- would be nice to run through with a few folks next week

 ### ideas, todos, notes